OleksandrKucherenko/if.sample/doc/adr/0011-green-and-blue-deployment-strategy.md

   - Manual deployment, triggered by developer:
     - Deploy specific version of the application;
     - Rollback to a specific version of the application;
-    - Forced deployment of a specific version;
+    - Forced deployment of a specific version (break glass);
   - Lock and UnLock the deployment to a specific environments
   - Re-deploy (or Restart the application, re-trigger migrations and etc)
 - Deployment based on assumption that we host our microservice on cloud, having multiple instances of the same application with load balancer in front of them.